the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-one/index.md

 age = 30 + 1;
 ~~~~~~~

-In contrast, in some countries it's not easily possible to change ones first name.
-If one tries to change the `firstName` variable which is declared with `const`, we would see the following error:
+In contrast, once you are born you cannot change your year of birth.
+If one tries to change the `yearBirth` variable which is declared with `const`, we would see the following error:

 {title="index.js",lang="javascript"}
 ~~~~~~~
-const firstName = 'Robin';
+const yearBirth = 1988;

-firstName = 'Rob';
+yearBirth = 1990;

-// firstName = 'Rob';
+// yearBirth = 1990;
 //           ^

 // TypeError: Assignment to constant variable.
 ~~~~~~~

 The big question in the room: When to use `let` and when to use `const`?
 Essentially `let` is used when a variable changes throughout the codebase and `const` is used when a variable will not change.
-If you want to go the simple road, you could use `let` everywhere, because then you can have both: variables that change and variables that do not change.
-However, as a best practice, use `const` whenever it's possible.
+If you want to take the simple road, you could use `let` everywhere, because then you can have both: variables that change and variables that do not change.
+However, as a best practice, use `const` whenever a variable should not change.
 In programming, having variables that do not change is an advantage, because less bugs get introduced this way.
 Once variables start to change, we loose some stability and predictability in our code and its easier to run into problems.
+We will get more into this topic later in the book.

 ### Exercises:

 * Read more about [variables in JavaScript](https://javascript.info/variables).
+* From the previous section's exercises, where you came up with variables about yourself, change all the variable declarations from `let` to `const` where you think that they should be treated as constants.
-* Try to declare an empty (declare but do not initialize) variable with the keyword `const`.
+* Questions: What happens if you try to declare an undefined (declare but do not initialize) variable with the keyword `const`.
-  * This should lead to an syntax error: `Missing initializer in const declaration`.
+  * Answer: This should lead to an syntax error: `Missing initializer in const declaration`.
-* Try to declare a variable without let, const, or var.
+* Question: What happens if you try to declare a variable without let, const, or var.
-  * This is possible, but should be avoided.
+  * Answer: This is possible, but should be avoided.
 The book will later explain why this is the case.
-* Try to declare a variable with var instead of let/const and verify yourself whether it's possible to change it.
+* Question: What happens if you try to declare a variable with var instead of let/const and you try to change it?
+  * Answer: It's possible to change the variable the same way as it is possible with `let`.

 ## Arithmetic Operators

 So far, we have only defined variables with their values.
-In real JavaScript code, you will do something with these values eventually, otherweise there would be no need to store them into variables in the first place.
+In real JavaScript code, you will do something with these values eventually, otherweise there would be no need to assign them to variables in the first place.
 In this section, we will talk through your first kind of operators in JavaScript.
 The book touches *only several* operators in this section and throughout the rest of the book, because there are too many operators to cover all of them.
+But be assured that we will cover the most popular ones.

 You have already learned about one operator before: the `+` operator.
 It's one of several **arithmetic operators**.
 Another one is the `-` operator.
 While the `+` operator is used for addition, the `-`, `*`, and `/` operators are used for subtraction, multiplication, and division: